What Is the difference between jujubes and dates?

 100 grams of dried jujubes have 0.4 mg of riboflavin which is about 21% of the daily recommended intake.

-Medjool dates are a type of fruit which grows on date palm trees (scientifically known as Phoenix dactylifera) in hot, dry climates such as Africa, the Middle East, and California.
+Medjool dates are a type of fruit that grows on date palm trees (scientifically known as Phoenix dactylifera) in hot, dry climates such as Africa, the Middle East, and California.

 - 277 calories;